 Cannabinoids - the chemical compounds found in cannabis that produce various effects ranging from pain relief to appetite stimulant and much more.
 The most well-known cannabinoid is Tetrahydrocannabinol (aka THC), which is famous for its psychoactive effects.
 Currently, there are over 100 known cannabinoids, all provide an eclectic mix of medical benefits.

 CBD (Cannabidiol) - is the cannabinoid responsible for most of the medical benefits that come from the marijuana plant.
 In recent years, CBD has become very popular for its plethora of medical benefits.
 Unlike THC, CBD has no psychoactive properties.
 Cannabidiol can be extracted from the marijuana plant and can be processed into a variety of different medications including topicals, oils, and tinctures providing an overwhelming amount of relief to medical patients.
-There are also a variety of high CBD marijuana strains that contain small levels of THC, which will greatly reduce the psychoactive effects when consumed.
+There is also a variety of high CBD marijuana strains that contain small levels of THC, which will greatly reduce the psychoactive effects when consumed.

 Cola - the topmost flower bud on a cannabis plant.
 This term is mostly used in reference to the plant during its cultivation.
 This is the plant’s “bud site” where female flowers form.
 The main cola blooms at the top of the plant and can be made up of multiple, smaller buds.
 Smaller colas will form along the budding sites below.
 The cola has also been referred to as the “terminal bud."
 Developing multiple colas on your plants will help you maximize your yield.